 Our research has been published in peer reviewed academic journals and is available on Heliyon.com and ScienceDirect.com.
 It provides fresh theoretical and applied support for free markets, small government, personal choice and accountability.
-Causal Economics places central focus on the fundamental principle of putting cause and effect between cost and benefit at the center of all decisions.
+Causal Economics places central focus on the fundamental principle of causal coupling – freedom with accountability – putting cause and effect between cost and benefit at the center of all decisions.
 It allows us to model real life decisions that span multiple periods and involve deliberate up-front costs followed by uncertain future benefits – for example losing 25 pounds.
 Mainstream economic theories aren’t able to model these scenarios because they are generally structured around single-period, cost OR benefit outcomes.

 For the Economist

 Causal Economics is a branch of behavioral economics that centers of the concept of causal coupling of cost and benefit over time.
 It asserts Pareto Optimality when all individuals are able to enjoy the benefits that result from the costs they incur and bear the costs of benefits they receive.
 Major implications include free markets with corrections for externalities, government based on fair legal frameworks v.s. large bureaucracies, minimal monetary/fiscal policy, valuefare in place of welfare and taxes aligned to specific priority spending business cases, rather than automatically collected and fed into general accounts based on income, consumption, property and wealth.